vherus/bank/README.md

 I don't have a balance on the account entity, I'm presuming that's a calculated value based on a transaction history.
 I'll figure out how to cache that or something later.

-docker run --name bank-postgres -p 5432:5432 -e POSTGRES_USER=root -e POSTGRES_PASSWORD=secret -d postgres:14-alpine
-docker exec -it bank-postgres psql -U root
+## Notes

-migrate create -ext sql -dir db/migrations -seq init_schema
+Make a new migration: `migrate create -ext sql -dir db/migrations -seq init_schema`